tgieruc/MSL-RAPTOR-Backend/README.md

 [multi_tracker](https://github.com/tgieruc/multi_tracker) is the frontend and [angledbox_msgs](https://github.com/tgieruc/angledbox_msgs) is the message type for communication of the angled bounding box arrays.

+The documentation for the different parameters can be found in the  [original project](https://github.com/bramtoula/MSL-RAPTOR-Backend).

 # Citation

 If you find this work helpful, please consider citing the original paper.